karroge10/karroge10/README.md

 ## About me:

-- ⚡ Fullstack Developer mainly specializing in JavaScript, React, HTML5, CSS3, Node.js, PostgreSQL and TypeScript.
+- ⚡ Frontend Developer mainly specializing in JavaScript, React, HTML5, CSS3, Node.js, Express, PostgreSQL and TypeScript.

 - 👀 Interested in Fullstack Developement, Blockchain, AI, Movies, Videogames and Racing.

-- 🌱 Learning Angular, PostgreSQL and TypeScript.

 - 🎓 Bachelor's degree in "Automation Of Technological Processes and Production" from St. Petersburg State Institute of Technology.